devstroop/eatery/README.md

-# eatery
+# Eatery

-A new Flutter project.
+A modern Point of Sale for Restaurant and Cafe

 ## Getting Started